artemave/REST-assured/README.markdown

         }
     }

   The above assumes that that double has been requested once.
-Request history is in "requests" array (in chronological order).
+Request history is in `requests` array (in chronological order).
 Each element contains the following data (keys):

   - __body__ - request payload
   - __params__ - request parameters. json